 UPDATES!
 Finding legal techniques to minimize taxes is almost as popular in the US as stock compensation.
 These sophisticated techniques with founder's stock and options can defer or reduce taxes.

-Stock options, restricted stock units (RSUs), and other types of equity compensation are valuable benefits that inspire employees to stay with their companies and feel motivated at work.
-However, when the company's stock price becomes a rollercoaster, remember that stock compensation is a long-term deal.
-Hang in there.
-In this article, experts offer tips for coping with stock-price volatility.
+Stock options, restricted stock units, and other types of equity compensation are valuable benefits.
+However, when the company's stock price becomes a rollercoaster, remember that equity compensation is a long-term deal.
+This article offers expert advice for coping with stock-price volatility.